How to Save Money on Food Shopping When Travelling on a Budget

-The biggest expensive on most backpackers’ food budget is alcohol.
+The biggest expensive on most travellers’ food budgets is alcohol.
 Being an alcoholic is costly, especially when buying drinks in bars.
 Keep drinking nights to a minimum and suggest to do other awesome stuff with your travel mates.
 Besides, it’s not like there isn’t enough to do in New Zealand…

-Every hostel in New Zealand has a kitchen.
+Every hostel, holiday park, Airbnb and many motels in New Zealand have a kitchen.
 Use it and save!
 Here are some easy meals to cook in a hostel, if you need inspiration.

 For the love of backpacking, check the price per kg on every item!
 Price and packaging can be very misleading but supermarkets will tell you the price per weight or quantity as a tiny price in the corner of the food label.

-Backpackers who leave their food behind in a hostel practically donate to other backpackers.
+Travellers who leave their food behind in a hostel or a holiday park practically donate to other travellers.
 The best time to rummage is after 10am (check out time) every day.

 Because it’s free breakfast!